open-ephys/gui-docs/source/User-Manual/Plugins/Commutator-Control.rst

 Stream selector
 ###############

-In the bottom-left corner of the commutator process, there is a dropdown menu to select which IMU stream you would like to use to calculate commutator rotations.
+In the bottom-left corner of the commutator processor, there is a dropdown menu to select which IMU stream you would like to use to calculate commutator rotations.
 The options provided by the dropdown correspond to IMUs detected in the Acquisition Board processor.